Read time 4 minutes

 Hence, we have learnt about multiple commands in Exchange Online PowerShell which provides users varied information regarding the user mailboxes in the organization.

-By connecting PowerShell to Exchange Online and then running certain cmdlets in the Exchange Online PowerShell, you can get a lot of information related to the user mailboxes in the organization.
+By connecting PowerShell to Exchange Online and then running certain cmdlets in the Exchange Online PowerShell, you can get a lot of information related to the user mailboxes in the organization within a few seconds.
+This saves a lot more time of the users.
 After retrieving information, users can export it to different file formats.